adessoSE/devblog/_posts/2023-04-03-atdd-with-springboot-and-cucumber.md

 After doing that, we want to achieve the following two targets:
 * We want the application to start up with an external database (on my local machine, I let a PostgreSQL DB run in Docker)
-* We want a simple @SpringBootTest to start up with an embedded H2 DB.
+* We want a simple ´@SpringBootTest` to start up with an embedded H2 DB.

 Long story short, several things need to be made for this.
 The `pom.xml` ([pom.xml](https://github.com/bjoern-thalheim/cucumber_demo/blob/master/pom.xml)) needs a few more dependencies: